 How to practise driving in your own car

-Having access to a car outside of driving lessons is a big bonus.
-If you have the chance to practise in the car you'll be driving after your test, you'll be well prepared when it's time to go it alone.
+If you have the chance to practise driving in the car you'll be driving after your test, you'll be well prepared when it's time to go it alone.
+Massive bonus.

 However, there are a few things you need to be careful with if you're getting private driving practice, to make sure you're not actually undoing the work your driving instructor is doing with you.